 Yates Center is a very small city located in the state of Kansas.
 With a population of 1,334 people and just one neighborhood, Yates Center is the 214th largest community in Kansas.
-Yates Center has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Yates Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Yates Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Yates Center is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Yates Center who work in teaching (10.69%), management occupations (8.18%), and office and administrative support (7.55%).